Medically reviewed by Dr. Nancy Shannon, MD, PhD on August 10, 2020

 B) No 🙁

 Not a problem!
-Generic birth control pills are very affordable, and there’s a generic pill to fit your specific needs—whether you’re looking to skip periods, control acne, or need a progestin-only formula.
-If you want the birth control patch, ring, or shot, you will have to pay more ($150 and up) if you pay out-of-pocket.
-The out-of-pocket prices for the birth control Nurx offers are clearly listed on our website.
+Most generic birth control pills cost only $15 per month, and there’s a generic pill to fit your specific needs—whether you’re looking to skip periods, control acne, or need a progestin-only formula.
+If you want the birth control patch or ring you will have to pay more ($150 and up) if you pay out-of-pocket.
+The birth control shot costs $25/month out-of-pocket.
+The prices of the birth control Nurx offers are clearly listed on our website.

 This blog provides information about telemedicine, health and related subjects.
 The blog content and any linked materials herein are not intended to be, and should not be construed as a substitute for, medical or healthcare advice, diagnosis or treatment.
 Any reader or person with a medical concern should consult with an appropriately-licensed physician or other healthcare provider.
 This blog is provided purely for informational purposes.
 The views expressed herein are not sponsored by and do not represent the opinions of Nurx™.